-Some sort of mobility management solution has become a necessity in today’s workplace, but what makes a good Enterprise Mobility Management (EMM) solution, exactly?
-The mobile landscape is becoming less secure and more complex, which makes creating an effective EMM strategy more difficult on the whole.
+Having some sort of mobility management solution has become a necessity in today’s workplace, but what makes an effective Enterprise Mobility Management (EMM) solution?
+The mobile landscape is becoming less secure and more complex, which makes creating a successful EMM strategy more difficult on the whole.
 Despite these obstacles, it is possible to develop a well-rounded EMM strategy if this set of key elements are present.

 Without proper security measures, your EMM strategy will fall apart.
 The native operating systems of employee mobile devices will not suffice for security, so it’s important to consider other options to secure devices.
 To improve security, organizations can implement features including end-to-end data encryption, user authentication, user access control, monitoring, and compliance.
 Additionally, with control of mobility projects and centralized visibility, businesses can get closer to achieving total security.